nickbruggen90/LabsVol8021Q/Project 5: MSP Operation Lab - Datto RMM Workflow Simulation/Task Scheduler.md

 ```
 a.
 Task Scheduler → Task Scheduler Library → Right-click → Create Basic Task
 b.
-Name it something appropriate based on client and function
+Name it something appropriate based on client and function (refer to Step 3 and my Naming Convention worksheet)
 c.
 Choose trigger frequency (Daily, Weekly, Monthly)
 d.
 Define the action (Start a program, script, or command)
 e.
 Set conditions and settings for reliability